openebs-archive/openebs-docs/docs/mayastor.md

 For each resulting Mayastor pod instance, a Mayastor Node \(MSN\) custom resource definition should be created.
 List these definitions and verify that the count meets the expected number and that all nodes are reporting their State as `online`

-To obatin the list of MSN, execute:
+To obtain the list of MSN, execute:
 ```
 kubectl -n mayastor get msn
 ```